LSU basketball survives upset bid by Wofford; Tigers hang on for 78-75 win - NewsBreak

 Related

-Staying out of rough waters so far, LSU basketball looking for consistency against UT-Arlington
+Staying out of rough waters, LSU basketball looking for consistency against UT-Arlington

-At this still-early stage in his program’s development, Matt McMahon knows there will be some rough waters to navigate at times.
+At this early stage in his program’s development, Matt McMahon knows there will be some rough waters to navigate.
 Just seven games into its maiden journey under McMahon, the LSU basketball team has enjoyed some success with six wins and one heartbreaking loss.
-The two-point setback to...
+The two-point setback to Kansas State...

 LSU coach Brian Kelly provides important injury update on QB Jayden Daniels for Georgia game